+Lower School students respect differences every day.
+Classroom teachers lead weekly class meetings to discuss important issues of inclusion, tolerance, forgiveness and cooperation.
+Students actively participate in these sessions.
 ESDiversity at the Lower School involves cooperative learning experiences, small group discussions, organized activities, book talks, lunch room discussions and chapel talks.
-Father Harmuth, with the help of his dog Eve, first and fourth grade students and the Chapel players present thoughtful and lively productions of biblical stories.
-We learn from these accounts that we are all created in the image of God and God loves each and every one of us.
-We learn about important celebrations in cultures and religions celebrated all over the world.
-Students participate in informational talks when the topic involves holidays or celebrations from their own culture.
+Father Harmuth, with the help of his dog Eve, students and faculty, present thoughtful and lively productions during Chapel services.
+All in our school community learn from these accounts that we are all created in the image of God.

 To learn more about diversity at the Lower School please contact Martha Bowden.